 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "Outpatient Observation" stay.
 If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
 If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost sharing for those services or items.
-Please refer to the appropriate section in this chart for the additional service or item you received for the specific cost sharing required. \$100 copayment for Medicare-covered surgery or other services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
+Please refer to the appropriate section in this chart for the additional service or item you received for the specific cost sharing required.
+See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. \$100 copayment for Medicare-covered surgery or other services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
 You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization \$100 copayment for Medicare-covered observation at an outpatient hospital or ambulatory surgical center.
-You pay these amounts until you reach the out- of-pocket maximum.
-You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization \$100 copayment for Medicare-covered surgery or services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
+Your provider may need to obtain prior authorization Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center unless a hospital outpatient department is medically necessary. \$100 copayment for Medicare-covered observation at an outpatient hospital or ambulatory surgical center. \$100 copayment for Medicare-covered surgery or services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
 You pay these amounts until you reach the out- of-pocket maximum. \$100 copayment for Medicare-covered observation at an outpatient hospital or ambulatory surgical center.
-You pay these amounts until you reach the out- of-pocket maximum.